jwatte/2021-12-20-madhu-kumar/README.md

 * Surrounding whitespace should be trimmed.
 * Formulas should be printed as the result of their evaluation as a number.
-* Numbers should be printed with the fewest possible decimal digits, and no more than two decimal digits.
-For example, the value `3.0` should be printed as `3`, and the value of the formula `=1/3` should be printed as `0.33`.
+* Numbers should be printed with the result of the %.02f formatter in C, go, or Java.

 Formula Evaluation
 ------------------